jakobharder/anno1800-shared-mods/README.md

 *) Extra herb fertility on easy only with `ow-herbs-jakob`.
 `shared_herb_garden_kurila` has the same on all difficulty levels, but comes with fertility items.

-## Changes

-### 4.1

-- Split products, productions into individual mods
-- Added olive oil to olive related productions
-- Added fertilities to vegetables, olives and hemp including existing save fallback with buffs
-- Shortened ModIDs of `shared-ground-texture-industry-jakob` and `.. city-jakob` to `decals-industry-jakob` and `decals-city-jakob`.

 ## How to Build